CS-Dennis/C-Sharp-HospitalDataProcessing/README.md

 # How to run the code:
 There are three classes that are AppRun.cs, Hospital.cs and HospitalDataProcessor.cs.
 AppRun.cs has the Main() function to run this program.

-On Windows: please put the dataset (Hospital_General_Information.txt) at C:\temp\ folder (or you can change the dataset location path in AppRun.cs and change move the dataset to a different location accordingly)
+On Windows: please put the dataset (Hospital_General_Information.txt) in C:\temp\ folder (or you can change the dataset location path in AppRun.cs and change move the dataset to a different location accordingly)

 On Mac/Linux: please change the dataset location path in AppRun.cs and change move the dataset to a different location accordingly.